Colorectal Cancer: Tips for Living with a Colostomy

 is stored as stool in the rectum until it can be passed out of the body.

-The ascending colon goes up the right side of your abdomen.
-It’s the part of the colon
+Ascending colon.
+This part goes up the right side of your abdomen.
+It’s the part of the colon where

-The descending colon runs down the left side of your abdomen and ends at the sigmoid
+Descending colon.
+This part runs down the left side of your abdomen and ends at the sigmoid colon.

 water is absorbed.